The Final Word with Rico Hizon

-The Final Word with Rico Hizon (or simply The Final Word) is CNN Philippines' flagship late-night news program.
-The show first aired on April 20, 2020, as a replacement to the network's 9pm edition of Newsroom.
-The show is anchored by the network's Senior Anchor and Director for News Content Development, Rico Hizon, who has come home to the Philippines after a 25-year overseas news stint with CNBC Asia and BBC News.
+The Final Word with Rico Hizon (or simply The Final Word) is a Philippine television news broadcasting show broadcast by CNN Philippines.
+Anchored by Rico Hizon, it aired from April 20, 2020 to January 26, 2024, replacing 9pm edition of CNN Philippines Newsroom and was replaced by Frontline Tonight on RPTV's late night timeslot..

 Background

 The hour-long newscast, which airs every Monday through Friday from 9:00-10:00 p.m., focuses on the most significant news stories of the day from the Philippines and around the world, as well as segments which also feature the lighter side of the news.
 Hizon earlier said that the show's formula gives "overall view of what’s happening in the Philippines, around the world, and at the end, give them a sense of hope, inspire them that there is still a light at the end of the tunnel."

 The show also features live reports from various CNN and CNN International correspondents from across the globe, with prominent ones going live for the newscast such as Nic Robertson, Richard Quest, Matthew Chance, Will Ripley, David Culver, Joe Johns, and Nadia Romero, to name a few.